rastaehli/mkr-paper/mkr.md

 ## Programming: object instantiation and initialization

 Modern programming languages like Java, Javascript (ECMAScript 5) and Python provide
-- extra syntax for object construction and instantiation (public X(...), new X(params), new X(params), def __init__(self), X(params)),
+- extra syntax for object construction and instantiation (public X(...), new X(params), new X(params), def __init__(self), X(params)), annotations (for Spring dependency injection)
 - more syntax to provide controlled access to configure object implementation properties
-- still more libraries and design patterns to support dependency injection and factories.
+- still more libraries and design patterns to support (Spring) dependency injection and factories.

-Because the QCM is a canonical model of construction, it can be applied with a language to encapsulate this extra complexity behind a standard Meta-Object Protocol (MOP):
+Because the QCM is a canonical model of construction, it can be applied with a language to simplify by encapsulating this extra complexity behind a standard Meta-Object Protocol (MOP):
 - if mkr is a singleton service that implements the MKR MOP
 - mkr activate(desc)  // returns an active instance of component specified by desc (including config in desc)